TREK - SEGAFREDO

 - 2015: Fabian Cancellara, one day

-15: The number of cobbled sectors (totalling 21.7 km) in stage 9 of the 2018 Tour de France, which ended with an emotional triumph for John Degenkolb, now back on top of the world after sustaining severe injuries in an earlier accident.
+the number of cobbled sectors (totalling 21.7 km) in stage 9 of the 2018 Tour de France, which ended with an emotional triumph for John Degenkolb, back on top of the world after sustaining severe injuries in an earlier accident.

 Receive exclusive news about the Tour